Finite torsors over strongly $F$-regular singularities: Introduction

-A well-known theorem by P.~Cartier establishes that, in characteristic zero, all affine (resp. finite) algebraic groups are smooth (resp. \'etale) \cite[3.23]{MilneAlgebraicGroups}, \cf \cite[II, \S6.1]{DemazureGrabielGroupes}.
-This, in contrast, is not true in positive characteristic.
-In this regard, the local \'etale fundamental group is not well-suited to classify all finite torsors over the regular locus of a positive characteristic singularity, as it does in characteristic zero.
-This was already observed in the failure in positive characteristic of the characteristic zero Mumford--Flenner theorem for surface singularities \cite{MumfordFundGroup,FlennerReineLokaleRinge}.
-Remarkably, H.~Esnault and E.~Viehweg gave an explanation to this failure via their local Nori fundamental group-scheme \cite{EsnaultViehwegSurfaceSingularitiesDominatedSmoothVarieties}.
-They incorporated general finite torsors into the picture.
+Cartier's theorem establishes that, in characteristic zero, all affine (resp. finite) algebraic groups are smooth (resp. \'etale); see \cite[3.23, 3.24]{MilneAlgebraicGroups}, \cite[II, \S6.1]{DemazureGrabielGroupes}.
+This result fails in positive characteristics, thereby showing that the local \'etale fundamental group is not suited to classify quasitorsors over a singularity (as it does in characteristic zero).
+This had been observed in the failure in positive characteristics of the celebrated Mumford--Flenner theorem characterizing the regularity of normal surface singularities by the triviality of their local fundamental group \cite{MumfordFundGroup,FlennerReineLokaleRinge}.
+Remarkably, H.~Esnault and E.~Viehweg gave an explanation for this failure via their local Nori fundamental group-scheme.
+Their central idea was incorporating general quasitorsors into the picture; see \cite{EsnaultViehwegSurfaceSingularitiesDominatedSmoothVarieties}.
+This raises the question of whether there is a \emph{maximal cover} as above for general finite torsors.

-It is then natural to ask whether there is a \emph{maximal cover} as above for general finite torsors, not just for the \'etale ones.
-It is worth noticing that torsors over a strictly local domain are not necessarily trivial, as opposed to the \'etale case.
-We additionally notice that there is a purity result for finite torsors \cite{MarramaPurityForTorsors}.
-In particular, the abundance of finite torsors over the regular locus of a normal germ that do not come from restricting a torsor everywhere is a measurement of the severity of the singularity.